colonyengine/colony/devref/DEVREF-lexicon.md

 when possible, but this cannot always be held true.
 If the engine is not in the frame portion of its *runtime*, then the time of effect of *live coding* changes is currently unspecified.

+- **logical form or data**: A higher level, or symbolic, form of a piece of data.
+It is often the case that *logical* data is transformed into *physical* data. *Logical* data usually must have many assumptions and additional work applied to them to convert them to *physical* data.

 - **material**: A named association between a *shader program*, a set of *shader-variable* names along with their values (or how to compute them), and a